Associate Professor, Ph.D.

 Griffiths, D., Owen, F., Gosse, L., Stoner, K., Tardif, C. Y., Watson, S., et al. (2003).
 Human rights: A method for a community-based organization self-evaluation.
 Journal on Developmental Disabilities, 10, 25-42.

 Owen, F., Griffiths, D., Stoner, K., Gosse, L., Watson, S., Tardif, C. Y., et al. (2003).
 Multi-level human rights training: The first step to changing systems.
 Journal on Developmental Disabilities, 10, 43-64.

 Schneider, B., Atkinson, L., & Tardif, C. (2001).
 Parent-child attachment and children’s peer relations: A quantitative review, Developmental Psychology, 37, 86-100.

-Over 50 peer-reviewed presentations (paper & poster) at regional, national and international conferences (e.g., Jean Piaget Society, Canadian Society for the Study of Education, International Society for the Study of Behavioural Development, Society for Research in Child Development, Canadian Psychological Association, American Psychological Association).
+Over 60 peer-reviewed presentations (paper & poster) at regional, national and international conferences (e.g., International Society for Anthrozoology, Jean Piaget Society, Canadian Society for the Study of Education, International Society for the Study of Behavioural Development, Society for Research in Child Development, Canadian Psychological Association, American Psychological Association).

 - CHYS/PSYC 3P11 – Theories of Development and Socialisation

 - CHYS 3P12 – Emotions in Childhood and Youth

 - CHYS 4P08 – Companion Animals in the Lives of Children and Youth